3 Common English Bulldog Behaviour Problems (And How To Fix Them)

 Where Do English Bulldogs Come From?

-English Bulldogs were originally bred in England in the 1200s-1600s for bull-baiting, a blood sport where dogs attacked tethered bulls.
-The breed was specifically designed for this brutal purpose.
+English Bulldogs were originally bred in England between the 1200s and 1600s for bull-baiting.
+This was a brutal blood sport where dogs attacked tethered bulls.
+The breed was specifically designed for this purpose.

-After bull-baiting was banned in 1835, the breed nearly died out but was saved by fanciers who bred aggression out and companionship in.
-Modern Bulldogs were refined in the late 1800s-early 1900s.
+After bull-baiting was banned in 1835, the breed nearly died out.
+Breeders saved it by breeding aggression out and companionship in.
+Modern Bulldogs were refined in the late 1800s to early 1900s.

 What were they bred to do?

-They're surprisingly gentle with humans (human-aggressive dogs were culled), have heat intolerance and exercise limitations from facial structure, and unfortunately, numerous health problems from extreme breeding.
+Key breeding traits: English Bulldogs have extreme flat faces causing severe breathing difficulties.
+They have massive heads and underbites from their bull-baiting heritage.
+They show stubborn tenacity—once committed to something, they don't quit.
+Surprisingly, they're gentle with humans because human-aggressive dogs were culled.
+They have heat intolerance and exercise limitations from their facial structure.
+Unfortunately, they suffer numerous health problems from extreme breeding.
 The modern Bulldog bears little resemblance to the athletic bull-baiters of old.

 Why Do English Bulldogs Have These Behaviour Problems?

-Modern breeding has created one of the most health-compromised breeds - many cannot breathe properly, reproduce naturally, or give birth without C-section.
-Their health issues directly cause behavioural problems as dogs in chronic discomfort develop behaviour issues.
+Modern breeding has created one of the most health-compromised breeds.
+Many cannot breathe properly, reproduce naturally, or give birth without C-section.
+Dogs in chronic discomfort develop behaviour issues.
+When you're struggling to breathe all day, you're going to be irritable.

 Problem 1: Severe Health Issues Causing Behaviour Problems

-Why it happens: Extreme brachycephalic breeding creates breathing difficulties, overheating, joint pain (from massive heads and poor conformation), skin fold infections, and general discomfort.
-They're uncomfortable most of the time, leading to irritability, inability to exercise, poor sleep quality, and frustration behaviours.
-Physical limitations prevent normal dog behaviours.
+Why it happens: Extreme flat-face breeding creates breathing difficulties, overheating, joint pain from massive heads and poor body structure, skin fold infections, and general discomfort.
+They're uncomfortable most of the time.
+This leads to irritability, inability to exercise, poor sleep quality, and frustration.
+Their physical limitations prevent normal dog behaviours.

 Problem 2: Stubbornness & Training Resistance

-What's happening: Your English Bulldog ignores commands, refuses to comply, or digs in their heels when you ask them to do something.
+What's happening: Your Bulldog ignores commands, digs in their heels on walks, and seems to actively resist training.

-Why it happens: Bull-baiting required extreme tenacity and determination - once they committed to gripping the bull, they wouldn't quit regardless of pain or commands.
+Why it happens: Bull-baiting required extreme tenacity and determination.
+Once they committed to gripping the bull, they wouldn't quit regardless of pain or commands.
 This same genetics makes them dig in their heels during training.
-They were never bred for biddability or handler cooperation, only independent fighting ability that didn't respond to pain or commands to stop.
+They were never bred for obedience or handler cooperation—only independent fighting ability that didn't respond to commands to stop.

-Make sure you manage their food well and leave nothing out.
-They need to understand that you're a good owner that provides, and they'll choose to follow you.
+Manage their food well and leave nothing out.
+They need to understand you're a good owner who provides, and they'll choose to follow you.

 Problem 3: Resource Guarding & Possessiveness